 Nephrology Fellowship Program

-As one of the leading nephrology training programs in the country, the Division of Nephrology at IU School of Medicine provides a challenging, interdisciplinary environment for fellows to excel in the field.
+As one of the leading nephrology training programs in the country, the Division of Nephrology and Hypertension at IU School of Medicine provides a challenging, interdisciplinary environment for fellows to excel in the field.
 The program’s strength lies in its balance; fellows manage a mixture of common and rare renal diseases due to the diverse population treated across the IU School of Medicine—Indianapolis campus.

 Fellows have the choice between a two-year clinical fellowship and an optional third year for select research-oriented trainees.